 - You can try to find an experienced expert who can do that job for you.
 That person would first closely analyze the concrete requirements in a dialog with you, then translate that into appropriate resonator properties such as mode sizes and maximum alignment sensitivities, and finally work out a suitable design using proper design software.

-If you quite often need resonator designs, it will probably try to get into the position of doing it yourself.
+If you quite often need resonator designs, you will probably try to get into the position of doing it yourself.
 If that is not the case, however, it will often be much more economical (and also lead to better results) to have an external expert doing it.

 In any case, I warmly recommend to take the question of resonator design very serious, because this very much contributes to an efficient product development, avoiding a lot of possible problems causing delays and cost overruns.

 By the way, the fact that a very simple resonator has been used so far for certain lasers does in no way prove that more elaborate laser design considerations would be wasting resources.
 After all, how can you know that the simple type of resonator is doing its job well and could not be improved?
 Also, even seemingly simple resonators are not so easy to understand.
 Finally, a few hours of good work by a competent expert cost far less than what you might well pay for wrong decisions on such matters.